 - Folding backrest for ease of storing in vehicles

-- Tall backrest for added support and ease for caregiver to push wheelchair
+- Tall backrest for added support and ease for a caregiver to push the wheelchair

 - Extremely lightweight alloy frame